seattlemuses/seattlemuses.github.io/_posts/2015-01-05-industrial-sewing-and-fashion-studio-wanted.md

 ---
 published: true
-title: INDUSTRIAL SEWING AND FASHION STUDIO WANTED!
+title: "INDUSTRIAL SEWING AND FASHION STUDIO WANTED!"
 author: Sandrine
 date: 2015 January 5
 categories:
   - "immigrants-refugees"
   - "ethical-fashion"
   - "muses-updates"
-thumbnail: /assets/muses-2013-studio.jpg
+thumbnail: "/assets/muses-2013-studio.jpg"
 ---

-## Bellow Muses's first Studio.
-We liked our first sewing studio but we are now looking for a bigger space.
+**Below is Muses's first studio.
+We liked it but we are now looking for a bigger space.
 We haven't found the ideal studio yet.
-We need your help!
+We need your help!**

 ![Muses 2013 Studio](/assets/muses-2013-studio (1).jpg)

-### We are looking for a 900 sq ft to 1,500 sq ft working/industrial sewing space that could welcome 10 to 15 students.
+We are looking for a **900 to 1,500 sq ft** working/industrial sewing space that could welcome 10 to 15 students.
 We will have industrial machines, cutting tables, roll of fabrics etc. We are looking for a space with natural light, clean and safe.

-#### Here are our requirements:
+## Our requirements
 + **Space:** between 900 sq ft to 1500 sq ft
 + **Length of the lease:** 1 year preferred; 6-9 months negotiable
 + **Location accessibility:** Close to bus or light rail.
 South Seattle, anywhere from International District to Tukwila.